warroyo/flux-tmc-multitenant/README.md

 * `env` - contains folders for every environment.
 * `env/<environment>/<some-app>` - holds any environment specific overrides for that app.

+examples:

+some good examples of different ways to override settings can be found in the following directories.

+* `apps/clusters/iris-dev` - this shows how to use an env override with the `components` directive for external-secrets.
+It also shows how to do an override specific to the cluster using the inline patches to add an override values file for contour.
+*

 ### bootstrap

 this directory holds the template for the azure-sp credential to setup secrets managment.